DOHNEMERINOA U S T R A L I A

 All Newsletters

 September was a big month for Dohne Merino ram sales, with rams being sold across three states New South Wales, Western Australia and South Australia.
-See below sale results from the September sales.
+The LambEx26 AMPC Carcase Showcase is now accepting Expressions of Interest.
 Continue reading

 Practical Guide